leedoing/aws-image-auto-backup/README.md

-# AWS EC2 Image Auto Backup Using Lambda, CloudWatchEvent, SNS
+# AWS EC2 AMI Auto Backup Using Lambda, CloudWatchEvent, SNS
 > Using Lambda Function with python 3.6

 ### IAM Policy for Lambda Role